-Sets envvar to value.
+Sets the environment variable envvar to value.
 The actual update will be queued and therefore delayed until the execution of the current hook has finished.
-A notification that envvar is updated is then propagated to all programs who declare the same environment variable and have a corresponding on envvar.
+A notification that envvar is updated is then propagated to all programs who declare the same environment variable and have a corresponding on envvar hook.
 These on envvar hooks are called.
 A PC connected to the program can also get a notification if canSetNotify() is configured correctly.